lapatel22/ChIP-wrangler-repo/README.md

 ![image.png](readme_assets/18fec40f-bb3b-48ea-bccb-9b173526145e.png)

-In the input library, *H. sapiens* takes up the vast majority of reads (~98%).
-However, in the IP libraries, only ~67% of reads align to *H. sapiens*.
+In the input library in the example above, *H. sapiens* takes up the vast majority of reads (~98%).
+However, in the IP libraries, only ~90.2% of reads align to *H. sapiens*.
 Here, the ratio of *D. melanogaster*/*H.sapiens* reads in a H3K9ac IP library are roughly 2.5-fold the ratio of *D. melanogaster*/*H.sapiens* in their corresponding input library, meaning the value of dm6 IP/input for this sample is 2.5.
 Meanwhile, the ratio of *S. cerevisiae*/*H. sapiens* in the same H3K9ac IP sample is around 15-fold that of the input ratio.

 Below, we plot the IP/input-derived normalization factors from each spike-in species: